E MAIL ADDRESS:- firstname.lastname@example.org

 We are now providing a 'video preview' of the auctions.
 There is a link to youtube where we have placed a short walk around video view of the auction.
 This link will available on the feature page at around the same time that the catalogue goes online, normally the Thursday before the sale, or sooner if possible.

 Click links below to view clips of Val auctioning various items on ' Flog it.'

-My other videos [saleroom connected & other] can be accessed from my youtube page -for your enjoyment.
+Other videos [saleroom connected & other] can be accessed from our youtube page -for your enjoyment.

 BELOW - ARCHIVE NEWS & SALE RESULTS